todoroff/terraform-provider-multipass/README.md

 - `multipass_images`: enumerates images/blueprints from `multipass find`, with filters for name, alias, kind, and text query.
 - `multipass_networks`: lists bridgable host networks.
 - `multipass_instance`: inspects an existing instance for read-only data.
+- `multipass_snapshots`: returns snapshots for a target instance with optional name filtering.

 ## Examples